Man dies after construction traffic incident at Hinkley Point power station

 Avon and Somerset Police said his next of kin have been informed “and our thoughts are with them at this difficult time”.

-The force added: “We’re liaising with the Health and Safety Executive and our enquiries into the incident are ongoing.”
+The force added: “We’re liaising with the Health and Safety Executive and our inquiries into the incident are ongoing.”

 Register for free to continue reading